What's more important than a list of dog breeds?

-These groups of dogs tell us much about a member's good and bad personality traits, habits, and most importantly, whether the dog would be compatible with us.
+These groupings tell us a lot about the animal's good and bad personality traits, habits, and most importantly, whether the dog would be compatible with us.

 Whether you register your dog with a national kennel club or not, it is good to understand how your breed is grouped or classified.

-In this article (Mini Book) I am going to cover the following:
+In this article I am going to cover the following:

 All organizations may group dog breeds differently and many have different group names.